Brook1711/Academic_writing/README.md

  integrate 将某项技术融合进来

-> the key component of an active RIS element is the additionally integrated active reflectiontype amplifier, which can be realized by many existing active components, such the current-inverting converter
+> the key component of an active RIS element is the additionally integrated active reflection-type amplifier, which can be realized by many existing active components, such the current-inverting converter

+comprise 包含

+> An RIS comprises many reconfigurable elements that adjust the reflection, refraction, and scattering characteristics of the incident signals by inducing the manageable phase shifts of the elements without complex decoding, encoding, and radio frequency processing operations

 expected （性能提升）达到